carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 | `mkdir`| make new directory, a folder |

 In our Jupyterhub environment, we have pre-installed the nano editor.
 Nano is a text editor and can only work with plain character data.
-We are using it in this workshop because it is one of the least complex text editor.
+We are using it in this workshop because it is one of the least complex text editors.
 There are many editors such as Notepad++ or VIM, which you can configure to use on your own devices in the command-line.

 Let's move around our directories in the Terminal to get comfortable.